-Train Simulator: Union Pacific FEF-3 Loco Add-On is an app developed by Smokebox.
+Train Simulator: Union Pacific FEF-3 Loco Add-On is an application designed by Smokebox.
 Train Simulator: Union Pacific FEF-3 Loco Add-On was first published on .
-The app is available on the following platforms: Steam, Other.About This Content The final steam locomotive built for Union Pacific, the FEF-3, comes to Train Simulator from Smokebox with...
+It is accessible on the following platforms: Steam, Other.About This Content The final steam locomotive built for Union Pacific, the FEF-3, comes to Train Simulator from Smokebox wi...

 Train Simulator: Union Pacific FEF-3 Loco Add-On Review

-Train Simulator: Union Pacific FEF-3 Loco Add-On is an app created by Smokebox.
+Train Simulator: Union Pacific FEF-3 Loco Add-On is an app developed by Smokebox.
 Train Simulator: Union Pacific FEF-3 Loco Add-On was first published on .
-It is accessible for Steam, Other.
+The app is available for Steam, Other.

 About This ContentThe final steam locomotive built for Union Pacific, the FEF-3, comes to Train Simulator from Smokebox with an extensive array of detailing and features.